tue-mps/urban-driving-with-tldqn/README.md

 ## Getstart
 After installing the `scenic` package, place all files in this folder in the root of the scenic folder and replace the original files.
 You can run `scenic/examples/carla_scenic/Carla_Challenge/train_and_test.py` to train and test the agent.
 ### Trained models
 All trained models will be saved in `scenic/examples/carla_scenic/Carla_Challenge`, according to different objectives, there has three folder called `collision`, `path`, `speed`.
 Folder `scenic/trained_models` includes previously trained models, which can be directly used as demonstration.
-Put these trained models in `scenic/examples/carla_scenic/Carla_Challenge` to use them.
+Put these trained models in `scenic/examples/carla_scenic/Carla_Challenge` to use them. \
+There are two foloders in `trained_models`:
+* `TLQ-three_obj_version`: The trained models of TLDQN-based agent that considers three objectives (safety, speed, path-following)
+* `TLQ-two_obj_version`: The trained models of TLDQN-based agent that only considers two objectives (speed, path-following)
 ### Other files
 `RL-agent/DDQN.py`: pytorch program of DDQN model that used in TLDQN-based agent.\
 `simulators/carla/simulator.py`: The script that used to control the simulation environment.\